olutosinbanjo/Hello_World_dpcpp/README.md

 From the image shown above,

+    Let the total number of string value = _n_;

+    Now,

-    i = number of iterations;
+    i = index of iterations, which is greater than or equal to _n_.
+        Therefore, i = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12}

-    Let A be the source container of the individual string values.
+    A = The source container of the individual string values.

-    Let B be the destination container of the copied individual string values.
+    B = The destination container of the copied individual string values.

-    Let x be a team of threads, which is equal to the number of individual string values (total number of threads = 12).
+    x = Team of threads.
+The total number of threads = 12, which in the illustration above, is equal to the number of individual string values, so that each iteration is assigned to each thread.

+        The threads are carriers of the iteration index, which in turn are readers of the string values stored in source container A.

-    Let C, be the timing of thread finishes in an arbitrary unit of time, such that 1 = first thread to finish, 5 = 5th thread to finish, and so on.
+    y = Timing of thread finishes in an arbitrary unit of time (UT) to indicate that the threads advance towards the end of the parallel region at different times such that 1 = first thread to finish, 5 = 5th thread to finish, and so on.
+(However, the time difference between the threads finishes might be neglligible - e.g - first thread finish = 0.000050UT, second thread finish = 0.000051UT, third thread finish = 0.000056UT e.t.c.).

+    Grey box = Parallel region

+    Black box = sequential region

+    red line = wait line between the Grey box and the black box

     Now, the threads are carriers of the string values and they have been assigned to the string values in an order of magnitude.